 Laptop computer and software purchasing

-- Obtaining insurance coverage for your equipment, especially laptops.
+- Obtaining insurance coverage for your equipment.

-- Purchasing and using a security cable for your laptop computer.
+- Purchasing and using a security cable.